-There is one bent over barbell row variation that spares the lower back, while offering additional benefits: the “dead” row.
-(Don’t try it if you have long legs and a short torso.)
+There is one bent-over barbell row variation that spares the lower back, while offering additional benefits: the “dead” row.
+(Note: don’t try it if you have long legs and a short torso.)
 Olympic weightlifting coach Glenn Pendlay explains the drill:

 This is hard to do and you have to have good muscular control to do it, or you’ll end up straightening up at the hips along with the arching of the back.
 But if you can master doing them this way you will get a big back…

-There are also row free solutions to countering the hollow position: various barbell pulls from Olympic weightlifting, double kettlebell high pulls, double kettlebell snatches, bent presses, etc. But do not rush to implement any of the above until you read an upcoming issue of this blog that picks up where this one left off…
+There are also row-free solutions to countering the hollow position: various barbell pulls from Olympic weightlifting, double kettlebell high pulls, double kettlebell snatches, bent presses, etc.

 Until then, go get strong.